 The building was extensive and had huge wine cellars, stables, cottages, staff accommodation and a chauffeurs cottage (the old car was still inside the garage in the 1980s!).
 Following Morgan Treherne's death in 1867, his widow, Louise, moved out of a house now much too large for her and back into Gatehouse and the property was sold - in the same year it is listed as the seat of Sir Frederick Sykes, Bart.2.
 By 1874 it was listed as the seat of Sir George Rendlesham Prescott, Bart., who held until it his death in 1894.

 Isenhurst was sold sometime in the early 20th century as the owner between the wars was a Lt.
 Col. Hardy.
 No further details can be found until the late 1930s when it was used for film-making and featured in the film 'Four Feathers' (1939).
 During World War II it was requisitioned and various companies of troops were stationed there including the 1st Battalion Worcestershire Regiment in June 1944 and the Royal Army Service Corp also in the same year.
 The use by troops probably left the house in a decrepid state though it was still complete but it appears to have been abandoned after the war.

-With no occupation the house quietly mouldered away until the the late 1970s when it was deliberately set alight.
+With no occupation the house quietly mouldered away until 1985 when it was deliberately set alight.
 The fire damaged the great hall and the upper floors which led to the demolition of most of the house except for the central core of the house and some outer walls.
 Interestingly the house was partially of concrete construction, primarily for the floors, most likely as a fire precaution.
 The ruins were subsequently demolished in the late 1990s and site built over with luxury homes.

 Information and images kindly supplied by R. Fisher.
 The image c1925 is © the Derry Collection.